Paul has lived with cats on and off for many years. He understands the positives but also the potential negatives.

 There really is nothing like the cuteness of a kitten.
 Their wide, innocent eyes, soft furry bellies, and pleading mews will melt even the meanest of hearts.
 It's tremendous fun to watch them exploring their world, and their playful nature is simply adorable.
 They won't be a kitten forever, but it's lovely while it lasts, so enjoy every minute of it!

-7. Pest Control
+7. All-Natural Pest Control

 Historically, one of the main reasons that humans adopted cats was to help control the populations of invasive rodents and other pests.
 Many domestic cats still enjoy the thrill of the hunt, killing rodents, large insects, and other small pests both indoors and outside.
 If nothing else, cats will deter mice and rats from making their home in or close-by to your own.